 Mr. Burke represents professional liability insurers with respect to claims in the managed care, legal, accounting and other industries.
+He also acts for insurers providing reps and warranties, tax and specific litigation insurance.
 He has handled multiple arbitrations and litigated matters in state and federal court across the country.

 Mr. Burke also has an active pro bono practice, including serving as lead attorney in a pro bono civil rights case involving the City of Atlanta, which ultimately resulted in changes to police officer training practices.